mrizkysolehudin/be-food/README.md

 ## Features

-- Users can create and share their own recipes.
+- Users can create and share their own recipes
-- Users can edit and delete recipes they have created.
+- Users can edit and delete recipes they have created
-- Users can browse recipes created by other users.
+- Users can browse recipes created by other users
-- Users can watch video tutorials on how to cook following a recipe.
+- Users can watch video tutorials on how to cook following a recipe
 - Users can add pictures and videos with mobile phone camera (only Mobile)
 - Has notification feature (only Mobile)